khos2ow/cloudstack-rpm-builder/README.md

 Let's assume we want to build packages for CentOS 7 on CentOS 7.
 We pull that image first:

-    docker pull khos2ow/cloudstack-rpm-builder:centos7
+    docker pull khos2ow/cloudstack-rpm-builder:centos7-jdk11

-You can replace `centos7` tag by `centos6` or `latest` if you want.
+You can replace `centos7-jdk11` tag by [one of the other tags](#supported-tags-and-respective-dockerfile-links).

 ### Build local repository